kgrnbrg/ITPCAMP-MapTimeMapbox/README.md

 If you have successfully made a mapbox account, click the Style button which is on the top right tool bar.
 You should see your accessToken,
-Save the token and put it somewhere on your computer that you can reference in the index.html page
+Save the token and reference it3 in the index.html attached

 2) Download Mapbox Studio and connect your Mapbox account with the program.
-Go to settings and grab your Map ID
+Go to settings and grab your Map ID and reference it in the index.html attached

 Resources to reveiw